Configure the OPC PLC simulator to work with Azure IoT OPC UA Broker Preview

 See the Supplemental Terms of Use for Microsoft Azure Previews for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-In this article, you learn how to configure and connect to an OPC UA server simulator with different nodes that generate random data, anomalies, and configuration of user defined nodes.
-For developers, an OPC UA simulator enables you to test the process of managing OPC UA assets that are connected to the simulator.
+In this article, you learn how to configure and connect the OPC PLC simulator.
+The simulator simulates an OPC UA server with multiple nodes that generate random data and anomalies.
+You can configure user defined nodes.
+The OPC UA simulator lets you test the process of managing OPC UA assets with the Azure IoT Operations (preview) portal or Azure IoT Akri Preview.

 Prerequisites

-Azure IoT Operations installed.
-For more information, see Quickstart: Deploy Azure IoT Operations Preview to an Arc-enabled Kubernetes cluster.
-If you deploy Azure IoT Operations as described, the process installs an OPC PLC simulator.
+A deployed instance of Azure IoT Operations Preview.
+To deploy Azure IoT Operations for demonstration and exploration purposes, see Quickstart: Deploy Azure IoT Operations – to an Arc-enabled Kubernetes cluster.
+If you deploy Azure IoT Operations as described, the installation includes the OPC PLC simulator.

 Deploy the OPC PLC simulator

-This section shows how to deploy the OPC PLC simulator.
+This section shows how to deploy the OPC PLC simulator if you didn't include it when you first deployed Azure IoT Operations.

 The following step lowers the security level for the OPC PLC so that it accepts connections from Azure Iot OPC UA Broker or any client without an explicit peer certificate trust operation.